tspascoal-demo2/MyShuttle/README.md

 I have created some [instructions](./docs/configuring.md) if you want to run this sample  on your own repo.

-> Although you can fork the repository, if you want to try the enterprise features I recommend that you do a clone and push to your organization.
+> Although you can fork the repository, if you want to try the enterprise features I recommend that you do a clone and push to your organization (or the simpler [import](https://docs.github.com/en/github/importing-your-projects-to-github/importing-source-code-to-github/importing-a-repository-with-github-importer)).
 While you can fork a repository into an organization you can **only** have a fork per target organization, so it is recommended to clone the repository into your organization in order to allow more people on _your_ organization to try it out.

 It requires GitHub Enterprise to use [environments](https://docs.github.com/en/actions/deployment/environments) and manual approvals.
 On a personal repo you won't see environments and approvals but everyhing else works without making changes.